falexwolf/falexwolf.me/about.md

 # About

-I'm Alex Wolf, the Head of Data Science at Cellarity, a [Flagship Pioneering](https://flagshippioneering.com) startup based in Cambridge, MA.
+I'm Alex Wolf, the Head of Applied Machine Learning at Cellarity, a [Flagship Pioneering](https://flagshippioneering.com) startup based in Cambridge, MA.
 I'm also affiliated with the Machine Learning [group](http://www.helmholtz-muenchen.de/icb/research/groups/machine-learning/overview/index.html) at the [Institute of Computational Biology](http://www.helmholtz-muenchen.de/icb/) of [Helmholtz Munich](http://www.helmholtz-muenchen.de/en/index.html).

 My research addresses biomedical problems with machine learning leveraging data with cellular resolution.
 For more information, see this [research summary](/research) or my [CV](/docs/WolfFA_CV.pdf).